TuanDinh140194/portfolio/README.md

-# Getting Started with Create React App
+# Getting Started with My Portfolio React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my Portfolio React App.
+I have use React and Tailwind CSS for this project.
+This project include Top Nav Bar for the navigation to particular section in the web page.
+The side bar on the left is the link to my social media as well as my resume and my github page.
+This website is the single-page website with different sections on the page.

+First, the About section is for introduce me, the Skills section is show all of my technologies that I have experience.
+Third, the project section is all of my current projects.
+Finally, the contact form is used to contact to me for work.
+The users can input message and it will send directly to my email.
+I have used the https://app.getform.io/ third party to link my contact form with my email.

+## Run local
-## Available Scripts
+### Available Scripts

 In the project directory, you can run: